meshery/meshery/docs/pages/installation/kubernetes.md

  <div class="codeblock"><div class="clipboardjs">
  $ helm repo add meshery https://meshery.io/charts/

- # Manually disable the adapters you do not want to deploy
+ # Example: Pin your deployment to a specific Meshery version
- $ helm install --set key=value --set key=value my-meshery meshery/meshery --version 2.1.2
+ $ helm install meshery meshery/meshery --version v0.5.67

- # Example : Disabled the Linkerd2 adapter and check the deployment manifest that the helm will deploy
+ # Example: Disabled the Meshery Adapter for Linkerd and verify the deployment manifest
- $ helm install --set meshery-linkerd.enabled=false meshery/meshery --version 2.1.2 --dry-run
+ $ helm install --set meshery-linkerd.enabled=false meshery/meshery --dry-run

- # Example : Meshery server supports customizing authentication flow callback URL, which can be configured in the following way
+ # Example: Meshery Server supports customizing authentication flow callback URL, which can be configured in the following way
  $ helm install meshery --namespace meshery --set env.MESHERY_SERVER_CALLBACK_URL=https://custom-host meshery/meshery
  </div></div>
  </pre>

 The key of Meshery adapters you can find [here](https://artifacthub.io/packages/helm/meshery/meshery#values)

-### **Using Kubernetes Manifests**
+### **Using Kubernetes Manifests [deprecated]**
 Meshery can also be deployed on an existing Kubernetes cluster.
 See [compatibility table](#compatibility-matrix) for version compatibility.
 To install Meshery on your cluster, clone the Meshery repo:

  <pre class="codeblock-pre">